JadhavDarshan010/Simple-Mis-Report/README.md

 This Report Helps You To Understand The Business Processes, Business Status Based On The Total Sales.

 ## Dataset used
-- <a href="https://github.com/JadhavDarshan010/Simple-Mis-Report/blob/main/excel%20mis%20File%20-%201.xlsx">Click Here To View Data Set And Report</a>
+- <a href="https://github.com/JadhavDarshan010/Simple-Mis-Report/blob/main/excel%20mis%20File%20-%201.xlsx">Click Here To View Data Set And Report

 ## Overview -